Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Conclusion

 \section{Conclusion}

-We introduced a model for Embodied Social Navigation based on two \textit{Socially-Aware tasks}.
+We introduced a model for Embodied Social Navigation based on two \textit{Proximity-Aware tasks}.
 Our experiments show that exploiting social signals, alone or in combination with self-supervised auxiliary tasks, is an effective strategy in complex and crowded scenarios.
-Our model can avoid the majority of encounters by using only Socially-Aware tasks.
-Furthermore, by combining Socially-Aware and auxiliary tasks~\cite{ye2020auxiliary}, it can prevent human collisions in almost all the cases, despite a higher number of encounters.
-However, a major limitation of our setup, and more broadly of the Embodied Social Navigation task, resides in the simple movement of pedestrians.
-In future works we would like to focus on simulating more natural human behaviors and to experiment on sim2real domain transfer.
+Our model can avoid the majority of encounters by using only Proximity-Aware tasks.
+Furthermore, by combining Proximity-Aware and auxiliary tasks~\cite{ye2020auxiliary}, it can prevent human collisions with high confidence in almost all encounter classes, despite the increased number of them.
+In our future work, we will focus on simulating more natural human behaviors and we will experiment on sim2real domain transfer.

 { }